-Each indicator (18 for high schools) is assigned a value of 10 points.
+Each indicator (except graduation rate indicators)) is assigned a value of 10 points.
 A 10-point value was assigned because 10 points are easy to understand and work with mathematically.
 Points are awarded by multiplying the decimal value of the Performance on Indicator by 10.